 Books of Duchesses is a collaborative project run by Dr. S.C.
-Kaplan (UCSB) and Dr. Sarah Wilma Watson (Independent Scholar).
+Kaplan (Louisiana Tech University) and Dr. Sarah Wilma Watson (Independent Scholar).
 It collects, organizes, and presents data related to late-medieval laywomen and their books.
-Through an interactive map of Europe, users are able to visualize networks of manuscripts, texts, and readers and explore the libraries and peregrinations of woman book owners.
+Through an interactive map, users are able to visualize networks of manuscripts, texts, and readers and explore the libraries and peregrinations of woman book owners.

 The data collected in the project has the potential to shift scholarly paradigms by challenging narratives of national literary history and uncovering the active role played by women in creating and consuming literary and material culture and in circulating texts across national, geographic, and generational borders.

-The geographic scope of the project is initially limited to England and French-speaking regions on the continent, including France and Burgundy.
+The geographic scope of the project was initially limited to England and French-speaking regions on the continent, including France and Burgundy, but has since expanded in all four cardinal directions.
 The time frame of the project is currently bounded between 1350 and 1550, a period of intense political, interfamilial, and interpersonal changes and exchanges due to the Hundred Years War and its aftermath.
 The project focuses on laywomen and therefore excludes books owned by enclosed religious women and female religious institutions.
 At the moment, the core of the data concerns aristocratic laywomen, as this information is the most readily available.
 In the future, the scope of the project will expand to include women from other social classes, additional geographic and linguistic regions in and beyond Europe, and data from the thirteenth and sixteenth centuries.

-The project is currently in an early stage of development.
-New data is being added every day and we are working to improve the user interface.
+The project is currently in an intermediate stage of development.
+New data is being added regularly and we are working to improve the user interface.
 We are particularly focused on increasing the usefulness of the bibliography by adding specific page and item numbers to citations, but please be patient, as this is a long process!
 If you have suggestions for the project, please contact us at booksofduchesses@gmail.com.

 The project was generously supported by the Haverford Digital Scholarship Team, comprising Andy Janco supervising Freddie Gould.

-Additional contributors include Margreet Brandsma, Erika Graham-Goering, Benjamin Kozlowski, Elizabeth L'Estrange, and Christopher Mielke.
+Additional contributors include Margreet Brandsma, Erika Graham-Goering, Benjamin Kozlowski, Elizabeth L'Estrange, Christopher Mielke, Věra Vejrychová, and Jonathan Seyfried.
 If you are interested in becoming a contributor, please check out our Guest Editor tutorial series on YouTube (https://www.youtube.com/playlist?list=PLsesK0l3dBz8XRtw28Aux-1lBTT_9Pbu9) and reach out to us at the email above or fill out this form (https://docs.google.com/forms/d/e/1FAIpQLSdT2It8r7j9nDy3YXm4c7ubREO2hu4SRa4ySNkc-OpCKYprxw/viewform?usp=sf_link) to get set up with an account.

 Visitors are greeted by an interactive map of Europe.
 Purple pins appear on the map to identify locations where women book owners resided or traveled.
 Clicking on a specific purple pin causes a list of women to appear, accompanied by the dates of their time in that location.
 Each woman’s name is hyperlinked, allowing the visitor to click through to the owner’s individual page and learn more about the owner and her book collection.